 The District's net pension liability for each risk pool is measured as the proportionate share of the net pension liability.
-The net pension liability of each risk pool is measured as of June 30, 2021, and the total pension liability for each risk pool used to calculate the net pension liability was determined by an
+The net pension liability of each risk pool is measured as of June 30, 2022, and the total pension liability for each risk pool used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021 rolled forward to June 30, 2022 using standard update procedures.
+The District's proportion of the net pension liability was based on a projection of the District's long-term share of contributions to the risk pool relative to the projected contributions of all participating employers, actuarially determined.

-The District's proportionate share of the net pension liability for each risk pool as of June 30, 2022 and 2021 were as follows:
+The District's proportionate share of the net pension liability for each risk pool as of June 30, 2023 and 2022 were as follows: